MicrosoftDocs/dynamics365smb-docs-pr.nb-no/financials/madeira-business-functionality.md

 ---
-title: "Forretningsfunksjoner som støttes i Financials | Microsoft-dokumentasjon"
+title: "Forretningsfunksjoner som støttes av Dynamics 365 Business edition | Microsoft-dokumentasjon"
-Description: "Gir en funksjonsoversikt over alle forretningsfunksjoner og avdelinger som støttes av moduler, for eksempel finans, lager og prosjektledelse."
+Description: Provides a feature overview of all the business functions and departments that are supported by application areas, such as Finance, Inventory, and Project Management.
 services: project-madeira
 documentationcenter:
 author: SorenGP